Corporate Governance report

-The Board is required to be up to date with current business, industry, regulatory, and legislative developments and trends that will affect the Bank’s business operations.
+The Board is required to be up to date with current business, industry, regulatory, and legislative developments and trends that affect the Bank’s business operations.
 Immediately after appointment, the Bank provides formal induction for a full day, and this year it was held on 30 March 2017.

 Meetings will also be arranged with executive management.
 This will foster a better understanding of the business environment and markets in which the Bank operates.
 A continuing awareness programme is essential and it may take many different forms, through distribution of publications, workshops, presentations at Board meetings and attendance at conferences encompassing topics on directorship, business, industry, and regulatory developments.
 As per the Training and Competency Model of the CBB, each approved person (including members of the Board of Directors) is required to complete 15 hours of continued professional development.

 Development programmes arranged for Board members during 2017

 Board and Committee evaluation